This article is last updated in April 2022

-Not sure how to fund your newly created Interactive Brokers account?
-In this article, I will show you how easy it is to fund your Interactive Brokers account with both SGD and USD deposits.
+In this guide, we will show you how to fund your Interactive Brokers (IBKR) account using SGD and USD.

-Under Nickname, you can give this bank account a nickname or leave it as the default value.
+- Under Account Nickname, you can give this bank account a nickname or leave it as the default value

-Under Amount, enter the amount you are going to transfer.
-Please ensure that you transfer the exact amount for it to match correctly and quickly.
+- Under Deposit Amount, enter the amount you are going to transfer.
+Please ensure that you transfer the exact amount for it to match correctly and quickly

-Under Would you like to make this a recurring transaction, elect Yes if you want to create a standing instruction in your bank account, or No if you want to do a one-time transfer.
+- Under Make this a recurring transaction, tick the box if you want to create a standing instruction in your bank account, leave it blank if you want to do a one-time transfer

 If you are thinking of making a recurring transaction, especially if you want to dollar cost average into the market every month, then you can give this recurring deposit a name (e.g. monthly deposit) and set the start date and frequency (monthly, quarterly, annually).

-Head over to your bank’s Internet Banking page, and set up a payee with the following information.
+Head over to your bank’s Internet Banking page, and set up a payee with the above information.

-- The receiving bank account number denoted by (A) is a unique account that routes to you so please enter it correctly
+- The receiving bank account number denoted by (A) is a unique account that routes only to your account so please enter it correctly

 - Enter the reference code denoted by (B) in the comments or reference section of the transfer every time you make a deposit